 - It answers the question – “Are we building the product right?”

-- It is a preventive measure as it identifies the vulnerability in the process to build a software.
+- QA is a preventive measure as it identifies the vulnerability in the process to build software.

 - It involves activities like document review, test documents review, walk-throughs, audits, inspection, etc.

 So, this was all about software quality and quality assurance.
 Let us know, in comments in case of any query, concern or suggestion.
 You can continue with our next post of the tutorial series on software testing – Validation and Verification and for complete course content, check – Software Testing Tutorial.